 - Aligning asthma metrics and outcomes as benchmarks for existing partnerships and efforts, such as the Salton Sea restoration project, to improve the physical environment

 This type of comprehensive, multi-sector initiative requires ongoing and sustainable resources to make the kind of investments that will pay off over the long term.
-Consequently, Imperial County leaders established a local Wellness Fund that weaves existing resources together to seamlessly and more effectively support the network of solutions to treat and prevent asthma.
-Imperial County leaders will demonstrate how their collective work approach will make a significant impact on the entire community, and why local businesses, health plans, hospitals, and other potential investors should join these efforts.
+Consequently, Imperial County leaders established a local Wellness Fund that grants support through funding and other investments for designated community priorities, including asthma.
+Imperial County leaders are using this collective framework to make a significant impact on the entire community.

 To learn more and get involved with Imperial County Accountable Communities for Health, contact Denise Andrade, MPA, Health Promotion Manager at DeniseAndrade@co.imperial.ca.us or (442) 265-1479.